-- In a medium sized bowl, combine the soy sauce, fish sauce and cornstarch.
+- In a medium sized bowl, combine soy sauce, fish sauce and cornstarch.
 Add in the ground beef and mix well.
-Set aside to marinate while you prepare and slice your other ingredients.
+Set aside to marinate while you prepare your other ingredients.

-- Thinly slice your napa cabbage, leafy parts only.
-Peel and grate your carrots.
-Let carrots sit on a paper towel to absorb some of the moisture.
+- Thinly slice cabbage, leafy parts only.
+Peel and grate carrots.
+Let carrots sit on a paper towel if moist.
 Slice onions.

 - Heat 2 tsp of sesame oil in a large saucepan over medium high heat.
-Add your ground beef and cook until beef starts to get a nice golden brown.
-Sprinkle on sugar, add garlic, ginger and mushrooms.
+Add ground beef and cook until beef starts to turn golden brown.
+Mix in sugar, garlic, ginger and mushrooms.
 Continue to cook another couple of minutes until flavours well combined.
 Remove from heat and onto plate and let cool.

 - In second pan add 1 tsp of sesame oil.
 Toss in cabbage, carrots and onions.
 Cook approximately 3 minutes until vegetables soft.
-Remove from heat and set aside in pan to cool.
+Remove from heat and add to plate with beef to cool.

-- Once meat and veggies are cool mix together.
-Mix in cilantro.
+- Once meat and veggies are cool mix together with chopped cilantro.
 Set aside.

 - Place spring roll wrapper in a diamond shape with a corner facing you.
 Place 2 tablespoons of filling near corner - that will be plenty.
-Fold over corner and roll tight.
+Fold over corner and tuck in.

-- Fold over right and left side trying not to allow any pockets.
+- Fold over right and left sides of wrapper trying not to allow any pockets.
 Keep it tight and roll until it looks like an envelope then stop.
 With your finger rub a little egg wash along the out edge of the wrapper as though you were licking an envelop.
 Continue rolling and ensure sealed.
 Set aside and keep under plastic wrap.

-- Carry on until all rolled.
+- Carry on until you run out of filling.
 Do not stack.
-Keep all under plastic wrap until ready to cook.
+Store on a plate, platter or baking sheet covered with plastic wrap until ready to cook.

 - When you’re ready to fry, heat up 1 1/2″ of canola oil to 350F.
 I like to use my wok.

-- Carefully drop spring rolls in frying 4-5 at a time and turning constantly for even browning.
+- Carefully drop spring rolls away from you in oil, at least 4-5 at a time, turning constantly for even browning.